JacobFV/ighai/notes/outline.md

     1. Informal methodology
     2. Results may be innacurate, imprecise, subjective, and subject to change
     3. This can't be right.
 It feels too incomplete.
+    4. Beg for correction and include link to make comment
-    4. But I can't hold it back
+    5. But I can't hold it back
-    5. We aim to inspire rather than convince the reader
+    6. We aim to inspire rather than convince the reader

 4. Introduce the formal-informal divide
     1. Explain the formal world